Amlan125/AI-Powered-Meeting-Automation/README.md

 # 🤖 AI-Powered Meeting Automation:

 This project demonstrates how to build an **end-to-end no-code AI automation** that:
-- Transcribes meetings automatically (Fireflies AI)
+- Transcribes virtual meetings automatically (Fireflies AI)
 - Summarizes transcripts using Google Gemini via Zapier
-- Stores the summary in Notion
+- Stores the summary in Notion along with the key insights and date of the meeting
 - Sends it instantly to Email, Slack, and Microsoft Teams

-A perfect real-world project to showcase on your CV or GitHub.

 ---